l-dfa/COVID-19-italia/template/205_coronavirus_italia.en.rst

 * provincial trend: `andamento nelle province <https://github.com/pcm-dpc/COVID-19/tree/master/dati-province>`_.

 --------------

+.. [#] These indications also apply to the succeding tables.

 .. [#] The number of infected people is represented by the area between the curve of the graph and his abscissa.